-- 10. Adjust the values of Origin Offset X and Y with the - distances measured in step 8.
+- Adjust the values of Origin Offset X and Y with the distances measured in step 8.
 Please note!
-The value for Origin Offset Z is not in use for SCN-5xx series and must be set to zero. - 12.
-Click on the Save and then the Close button. - 13.
-Reset the scanner by repeating steps 2 4 - 14.
-Repeat step 8 to 12 until the tip of the probe is positioned above the origin of coordinates after a reset.
+The value for Origin Offset Z is not in use for SCN-5xx series and must be set to zero. - 11.
+Click on the Save and then the Close button. - 12.
+Reset the scanner by repeating steps 2 4 - 13.
+Repeat step 8 to 12 until the tip of the probe is positioned above the origin of coordinates after a reset. - 14.
+More details on probe settings can be found on page 34.